Ghostwire: Tokyo: Plot

 The spirit grants Akito spirit-based powers to help him fight his way to Mari's room, but find that Hannya has beat them there and wants to use Mari for some sort of ritual.
 When Akito tries to interfere, Hannya stabs him through the chest and kidnaps Mari.
 As he lays dying, Akito has a flashback, showing that Mari is comatose due to a house fire.
 Akito talks to the spirit (who tells Akito to call him KK) and agrees to help him stop Hannya.
 KK saves Akito's life and tells him to go to a safe house KK had set up before he died.

-At the safe house, KK reveals he was part of a team of investigators who tried to stop Hannya but failed.
-KK sends Akito to the Kagerie Observation tower to scan the town for clues, where they spot one of Hannya's allies going into an underground train station.
-The two follow and find an underground shrine where Hannya and his allies are preparing for their ritual.
-KK reveals that Hannya plans to steal enough souls to destroy the barrier between the world of the living and the dead so Hannya can resurrect his dead wife and daughter.
-Hannya and the others escape, leaving Akito to fight Hannya's ally, but in the course of the fight the enemy's mask gets blown off, revealing it is actually a puppet made from KK's human body.
-The puppet capitalizes on KK's shock to separate KK from Akito and seal him away, leaving Akito powerless.
+At the safe house, KK reveals he was part of a team of investigators that tried to stop Hannya but failed.
+He sends Akito to the Kagerie Observation Tower to scan the town for clues.
+There, they spot one of Hannya's allies entering an underground train station.
+Following the ally, they discover an underground shrine where Hannya and his team are preparing for a ritual.
+KK explains that Hannya plans to steal enough souls to destroy the barrier between the living and the dead, allowing him to resurrect his deceased wife and daughter.
+Hannya and his allies escape, leaving Akito to fight one of Hannya's allies.
+During the battle, the enemy's mask is blown off, revealing it to be a puppet made from KK's human body.
+The puppet takes advantage of KK's shock to separate him from Akito and seal him away, leaving Akito powerless.

 Akito manages to escape to the surface and heads back to KK's safe house to figure out how to find him.
 There he meets one of KK's old partners, Rinko, who gives him KK's commuter pass case and a picture of KK's wife and son.
 Rinko also helps Akito use his lingering connection to KK to find and reunite with him.
 Just as the two reunite, a pillar of light appears, showing that Hannya has started his ritual.
-The two pursue after Hannya and confront him.
-Hannya's two other allies revealing themselves to be puppets made from Hannya's wife and daughter.
+The two pursue Hannya and confront him.
+Hannya's two other allies reveal themselves to be puppets made from Hannya's wife and daughter.
 Akito defeats the daughter puppet, but is delayed enough for Hannya to unleash a giant spirit monster upon the town and escape into the toxic fog.